BrickSortingMachine/bricksortingmachine.github.io/_posts/2023-12-13-Exploring-LEGO-Sorting-Machines-A-Survey-of-Designs.md

 ---
 layout: post
 title: "Exploring LEGO Sorting Machines: A Survey of Designs"
-description: Leverage agile frameworks to provide a robust synopsis for high level overviews.
-Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
+description: There are countless ingenious LEGO sorting machines online, so I set out to create a systematic overview of the various design approaches
 date: 2023-12-13 12:00:00 +0000
 author: bsm
 image: '/assets/images/survey/01_collage.png'